activecollab/controller/README.md

 ## Configuration

 Controllers can override protected `configure()` method to do additional setup after controller construction.
-This method is separated from constructor, so developer does not need to inherti and manage complicated controller constructor.
+This method is separated from constructor, so developer does not need to inherit and manage complicated controller constructor.

 ```php
 <?php